-operations/offices Type of operations If no, the reasons Whether the conditions of environmental approval / clearance are being complied with?
+Location of operations/offi Type of operations Whether the conditions of environmental approval / clearance are being complied with?
 (Y/N) If no, the reasons thereof and corrective action taken, if any.
-Not Applicable Not Applicable Not Applicable
+Not Applicabl e Not Applicable Not Applicable

 11. Details of environmental impact assessments (EIA) of projects undertaken by the entity based on applicable laws, in the current financial year: